 Here are the other colors in this strip:

-Sherwin Williams also tacks their color of the year for 2022 “Evergreen Fog” onto this same strip:
+Sherwin Williams also tacks their color of the year from 2022 “Evergreen Fog” onto this same strip:

 You can read my post about Evergreen Fog here.